Isaac Zieman

-Isaac Zelig Zieman (May 6, 1920 – April 2, 2007) was a survivor of both the Holocaust and Stalin's gulag (labor camps) who went on to devote his life to helping people as a psychoanalyst and an advocate for peace between Germans and Jews, Israelis and Palestinians, and other groups with a history of antagonism.
+Isaac Zelig Zieman (May 6, 1920 – April 2, 2007) was a Latvian psychoanalyst.
+He was a survivor of both the Holocaust and Stalin's gulag (labor camps) who devoted his life to helping people as a psychoanalyst and an advocate for peace between the Germans and Jews, Israelis and Palestinians, and other groups with a history of antagonism.

 Early life and Zionism

 Born as the first of four children to the Zieman family in the shtetl (small, traditional Jewish community) of Livani in Latvia.
 Isaac's middle-class, Yiddish-speaking Orthodox Jewish family owned a small grocery store.
-As a ten-year-old Isaac joined Gordonia (youth movement), a Zionist-socialist youth group with its plans for European Jews to move to Palestine to create a modern Hebrew-speaking Jewish homeland.
+As a ten-year-old Isaac joined Gordonia, a Zionist-socialist youth group with its plans for European Jews to move to Palestine to create a modern Hebrew-speaking Jewish homeland.
 This commitment created tension with his family.
 His dreams of creating a just, secular state in the Biblical land of "milk and honey" would be a major motivation in his life.